Discover the Best of the MiG-21 Interceptor

 During the 1971 war, the subcontinent witnessed its inaugural supersonic air combat when an Indian MiG-21FL successfully engaged and claimed a PAF F-104A Starfighter using its GSh-23 twin-barrelled 23 mm cannon.
 As the hostilities concluded, the IAF MiG-21FLs had accomplished notable successes, including four claimed PAF F-104As, two PAF Shenyang F-6s, one PAF North American F-86 Sabre, and one PAF Lockheed C-130 Hercules.

-We would encourage you to explore this article as well: Discover the Best of Chaff and Flare in Aerial Defence
+We would encourage you to explore this article as well: Comprehensive Details of the GE F414 and F404 Engines

 Additionally, two more F-104s were critically damaged by MiG-21 fighters.
 In the aftermath of the war, Pakistan decommissioned all F-104s.
 The Indian MiGs emerged as clear victors in the much-anticipated air combat between the MiG-21FL and the Pakistani F-104A Starfighter, sourced from the USA.